Moving to Australia from New Zealand?

 Melbourne

-Melbourne is Australia’s second-largest city with four million residents.
-It’s the sports, arts and cultural capital of Australia.
-Its numerous lane-ways of house bars, cafes and restaurants are covered in street art.
-It’s renowned for its coffee culture!
+Melbourne is Australia’s second-largest city, with four million residents.
+It’s the sports, arts, and cultural capital of Australia.
+Its numerous laneways of house bars, cafes, and restaurants are covered in street art.
+Melbourne is renowned for its coffee culture!

-It has four seasons in one day, very similar to New Zealand, but also benefits from a warm climate.
-It sits on the banks of the Yarra River, which is set up with picnic spots that get used regularly.
-It’s multicultural and has large pockets of Greek, Italian, Chinese and Indian residents.
-It’s home to the University of Melbourne and the Monash University.
+It has four seasons in one day, which is very similar to New Zealand, but it also benefits from a warm climate.
+It sits on the banks of the Yarra River, which is set up with picnic spots that are regularly used.
+It’s multicultural and has large pockets of Greek, Italian, Chinese, and Indian residents.
+It’s home to the University of Melbourne and Monash University.
 It’s ranked as one of the world’s top cities for students.

 It’s an expensive city to live in but not as expensive as Sydney (Australia’s largest city).
 It has a great tram system that makes it really easy to get around.
 There are first-rate surf beaches just a small drive out of town.